 Section V– Training

-The primary vaccine coordinator and backup vaccine coordinator must complete the YCTS VFC and Storage and Handling modules every year – unless they received a VCVP/VAVP compliance site visit for the calendar year.
+The primary vaccine coordinator and at least one backup vaccine coordinator must complete the VIEP Annual Immunization Training each year to maintain compliance with program requirements, unless the practice received a VCVP/VAVP compliance site visit during the calendar year.

 Topics: